Martin-Atanasov123/Puzzel/README.md

-# Puzzle Bullet Hell Game 🎮💥
+# Puzzle Game 🎮💥

-A fun web-based game that mixes puzzle-solving with bullet-hell action!
+A fun web-based game that mixes puzzle-solving !
 Solve memory puzzles, dodge projectiles, and progress through a dynamic story of survival and exploitation.

 ## Features 🌟

-- **Dynamic Gameplay**: Alternate between puzzle-solving and intense bullet-hell sequences 🔄
+- **Dynamic Gameplay**: Alternate between puzzle-solving  🔄
 - **Multiple Levels & Themes**: Choose from 4x4, 6x6, or 8x8 grids and cool themes (Space, Ocean, Forest, Desert) 🌌🌊🌲🏜️
 - **Timer & Leaderboard**: Track your best times, see the leaderboard, and clear scores ⏱️🏆
 - **Power-ups & Hints**: Unlock power-ups like freezing the timer and revealing tiles 💡⚡